ArgonSilicon/tscfat/Docs/source/Install.rst

 Virtual environment
 -------------------

-Dependencies can be installed by using the `Pipenv <https://pipenv.pypa.io/en/latest/>`_ virtual environment bundled with the toolbox.
+If the package is not installed via pip, it is possible to run the toolbob using the `Pipenv <https://pipenv.pypa.io/en/latest/>`_ virtual environment bundled with the toolbox.

 Pipenv can be installed by using pip install::